AJIEXAHDPO/delivery-api/README.md

 Change `api-docs.json` in search bar to `api-test.yaml`
 ## Install
-Clone repository on your device. into the project folder `cd delivery -api`
+Clone repository on your device. into the project folder `cd delivery-api`
 Run docker container
 ```sh
 docker-compose up --build -d